-The Welsh Perry & Cider Festival brought thousands to
+The Welsh Perry & Cider Festival.

 THOUSANDS of cider-lovers descended to Monmouthshire as a popular festival returned for its sixteenth year.